CoreyMcNeal/OmniStore/README.md

 # Required
 - MySql.Data package
-- database admin user and password
+- Database admin user and password

 #How To Use
  - On entry, the server name, database name, database admin username, and database admin password wil be entered